raydenlim/tp/docs/UserGuide.md

 <br>
 <br>

+<div style="page-break-after: always;"></div>

 #### 🔀Switching between different Tabs: `tab`

-You can navigate between different tabs in F.A.K.E.J.A.R.V.I.S. to view different lists on the current panel.
+You can navigate between different tabs in F.A.K.E.J.A.R.V.I.S. to view different lists on the panel.

 Format: `tab TAB_INDEX`